Available in Brisbane, Sydney, Melbourne

 Effective sales training must cater for the environment in which your team operates.

 Training may be conducted in a number of formats to suit the availability of participants, the experience level of participants, and the degree of support required to achieve the desired goals:

 - From half-day to two-day training sessions.

 - Combined with follow-up sessions to maximise personal change.

 - Follow-on individual coaching.

 Individual sales coaching

 If you have individuals requiring particular attention a personal sales coaching program may be more suitable, conducted over video or phone calls, or in person.
-Individual coaching can also be used to amplify the impact of group sales training by ensuring more consistent application of the desired techniques and strategies.
+At a group level individual coaching can be used to amplify the impact of sales training by ensuring more consistent application of the desired techniques and strategies.

 Sales training topics